appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-query-module.md

 # Create Reusable Query Modules

-Reusable query modules refer to components or sections of code that encapsulate a specific query or set of queries, designed to be easily reused in multiple applications in same workspace.

-With modules, you can create consistent search filters, develop universally applicable navigation bars, share forms between various apps, and a lot more.
+Reusable query modules are sets of queries designed for use across multiple applications within the same workspace.
+They prove beneficial for tasks like fetching details or creating filter queries, eliminating the need to create separate queries for each application.

 ## Create a Package

-A Package is a collection of modules that can be versioned and distributed across instances.
-Packages are ideal for enterprises driving standardization and governance inside their organization.
+A Package is a collection of Modules that can be versioned and distributed across instances.
+Within packages, you can create multiple query and JS modules.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/9SAjlISVyEOMSp1OUgYv?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">